nhsconnect/Digital-Child-Health-STU3/pages/overview/overview_guide_versioning.md

 summary: An overview of this implementation guide is versioned.
 ---

-## Beta ##
+## Release Candidate ##

-This implementation guidance is the **Beta** release to support the development of the Digital Child Health Event Messages.
+This implementation guidance is the **Release Candidate** release to support the development of the Digital Child Health Event Messages.

 ## Semantic Versioning ##